 Frontiers in Public Health is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Public Health welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Addendum, Clinical Study Protocol, Erratum, Classification, Community Case Study, Curriculum, Instruction, and Pedagogy and Evaluation.
+The specialty sections of Frontiers in Public Health welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Addendum, Clinical Study Protocol, Erratum, Classification, Community Case Study, Curriculum, Instruction, and Pedagogy, Evaluation, Focused Review and Frontiers Commentary.

 When submitting a manuscript to Frontiers in Public Health, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.